By Ana Connery

 Eventually a pair of Rollins alumni, Ted and Barbara Alfond, invested millions to rebuild it in part to showcase their extraordinary art collection, the centerpiece of the Cornell Fine Arts Museum on the nearby campus.
 The renowned art lovers wanted the 112-room hotel to serve as much as a “visual syllabus” as a place for students’ parents and visitors to lay their head.

 Check in on a Friday afternoon and the myriad courtyards and conservatory will likely be abuzz with well-heeled locals kicking off the weekend with one of the bar’s happy hour specials.
 Having a drink in hand is not a bad way to embark on a self-guided tour of the contemporary art collection found primarily on the first and second floors.
-It's a must-see for an art lover's what to do in Winter Park, FL list.
+It's a must-see for an art lovers.

 From high-energy video to neon signs that promote the Alfond’s mission with words like, “Language must speak for itself,” the collection’s highlights include “Afghan Girl,” the famous photo by Steve McCurry that graced the cover of National Geographic and is commonly referred to as the Afghan Mona Lisa.